Why should I take this course?

 Can I get a refund if I drop the course?

-In accordance with the Learning Abroad Center's Cancellation and Refund Policy, if you drop the course within one week of your program start date, you will be issued a full refund.
+In accordance with the Learning Abroad Center's Cancellation and Refund Policy, if you are on an affiliate or Carlson Global Institute program and drop the course within one week of your program start date, you will be issued a full refund.
 If you drop more than one week after your program start date, you will not receive a refund.

 How and when will I be billed for this course?